alexajunior/AeroHealth-Website/README.md

-##
- OVERVIEW
+## OVERVIEW
- AeroHealth – Real-Time Air Quality Monitoring for a Healthier Future 🌍
+ AeroHealth – A Real-Time Air Quality MonitoringWebsite for a Healthier Future 🌍

 TECH STACK